- College Navigator, National Center for Education Statistics, http://nces.ed.gov/collegenavigator

 - Tuition: $3,850

 Registered nurses can earn their BSN in three to six consecutive semesters at Brigham Young University - Idaho.
-It's one of ten online bachelor's degrees offered by the institution.
-The school offers five associate degrees and nine certificates online, as well.
+It's one of ten online bachelor's degree programs offered by the institution.
+The school offers five associate degree programs and nine certification programs online, as well.

 #3 - Indiana State University